okio-ai/nendo/README.md

 Nendo core is the AI audio tool suite allowing you to effortlessly develop audio apps that amplify efficiency & creativity across all aspects of audio production.

-> **Note**: This repository contains the source core for the Nendo core python framework.
-To use the Nendo web application, refer to the [Nendo Platform](https://github.com/okio-ai/Nendo-Platform) repository.
+:grey_exclamation: _This repository contains the source core for the Nendo core python framework.
+To use the Nendo web application, refer to the [Nendo Platform](https://github.com/okio-ai/Nendo-Platform) repository._

 **[Features](#features)** - **[Requirements](#requirements)** - **[Installation](#installation)** - **[Usage](#usage)** - **[Plugins](#plugins)** - **[Contributing](#contributing)**